 Whether you want to incorporate a zoning system with your replacement furnace is another feature to discuss.
 You could save money by more efficiently using your furnace to heat the areas you typically use, rather than trying to keep every room at the same temperature.
 If you want more details about zoning solutions for your home, Air Concepts of Middle Georgia can help.

 Another key part of choosing the best furnace for your home is confirming it’s the right size for your house.
 If your furnace is too large for your home’s heating needs, it will waste a lot of energy incessantly cycling on and off.
-If your furnace is too small, it won’t be able to keep up on the coldest Middle Georgia days.
+If your furnace is too small, it won’t be able to keep up on the coldest Milledgeville and Middle Georgia days.

 Last, but certainly not least, you need to review your furnace’s energy efficiency rating.
 A furnace’s efficiency is calculated by annual fuel utilization efficiency (AFUE).
 This rating represents the ratio of annual heat output of the furnace compared to the total annual fossil fuel energy it consumes.
 For example, an 80 percent AFUE rating means that 80 percent of energy in the fuel heats the home and the other 20 percent is lost through places like the furnace venting.
 In order to have a high-efficiency furnace, make sure to find a system with an AFUE rating of 90 to 98.7 percent.